Business Initiative Home

 Why this matters: Strategic promotions create opportunities.
 If you use strategic promotions, opportunities increase.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform discount decisions.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform discount decisions.
 Calculate market size to understand discount context.

 when discounts help clear inventory acquire customers reward loyalty strategic promotions